Batam: Ferry

 Ferries connect Batam to Singapore, Bintan, and Johor Bahru (Malaysia).
-Five ferry terminals are on the island: Batam Harbour Bay Ferry Terminal, Nongsapura Ferry Terminal, Sekupang, Waterfront City, and Batam Center Ferry Terminal.
-Connections to Singapore are by way of Harbourfront and Tanah Merah Ferry Terminals run by Singapore Cruise Centre (SCC).
+Five ferry terminals are on the island: Batam Harbour Bay Ferry Terminal, Nongsapura Ferry Terminal, Sekupang, Waterfront City and Batam Center Ferry Terminal.
+Connections to Singapore are by way of HarbourFront Centre and Tanah Merah Ferry Terminals run by Singapore Cruise Centre (SCC).

 The most recent incident happened on 29 November 2015 when a ferry, 'Sea Prince', hit floating object(s) while en route to Singapore from Batam and began leaking.
 A total of 97 passengers were rescued on life rafts.

 Signs showing a picture of a raised finger over a pair of lips have been placed in August 2014 at the Batam Centre International Ferry Terminal to request silence while queuing for immigration to hear names being called and clearly hear instructions given by the immigration officer.
 Some visitors have been sent back immediately on the first ferry available for flouting this rule.
 The signs are also applicable at other terminals, but are not strictly enforced.